JiayuLi-997/DAF-for-churn/README.md

 ## Datasets
 We collected anonymous data from a real-world tile-matching puzzle mobile game.
 The open dataset contains logs of 4089 new users in two-month interactions.

-Due to the storage space limitation, our data set is uploaded to XXX.
+Due to the storage space limitation, our data set is uploaded to https://cloud.tsinghua.edu.cn/d/3a13277acd6b4daab1f3/.
 It contains two files of user activities:

 **interactions.csv**: